 Lars Hanson was one of the most outstanding Swedish actors of all times.
 He had spent periods in the USA. and also in Germany performing in movies, and he had also done guest performances in Oslo, Copenhagen and Helsinki.
 During the period 1925 – 1928 he had lead roles in six Hollywood movies against Greta Garbo and Lillian Gish.
-He returned to the stage however, and received the Eugene O’Neill Acting Award in 1956 — with Inga Tidblad — the year he played James Tyrone in ‘Long Day’s Journey’.
-When he died in 1965 during the years I was living in the U.S., the New York Times had an obituary about him.
+He returned to the stage however, and received the Eugene O’Neill Acting Award in 1956 — with Inga Tidblad — the year he played James Tyrone in “Long Day’s Journey”.
+When he died in 1965 during the years I was living in the United States, the New York Times had an obituary about him.
 I was impressed.

 Arne used to say that Lars Hanson was the most superb actor ever but that he couldn’t understand a word of what he was saying.
 Well, Arne was prone to dramatic exaggeration, and I can’t remember that Lars Hanson’s diction bothered me.
-It was an extremely moving performance, reflecting the personal pessimism that pervades most of O’Neill’s plays.
+Be that as it may, it was an extremely moving performance, reflecting the personal pessimism that pervades most of O’Neill’s plays.
 O’Neill was during his whole life subject to depression and emotional instability.

-Olof Molander – I mentioned him as the famous guest director of Strindberg’s ‘A Dream Play’ at Malmö Stadsteater in 1947 – and the equally outstanding Alf Sjöberg, who was the director of ‘The Wild Duck’ at Dramaten were two of the main pillars of Swedish theater, from the generation before Ingmar Bergman became an icon to cinema lovers the world over.
+Olof Molander – I mentioned him as the superb guest director of Strindberg’s ‘A Dream Play’ at Malmö Stadsteater in 1947 – and the equally outstanding Alf Sjöberg, who was the director of “The Wild Duck” at Dramaten were two of the main pillars of Swedish theater, from the generation before Ingmar Bergman became an icon to cinema lovers the world over.

 I loved the movie and it was really so funny seeing this masterpiece by Strindberg in a little French town with a French friend.
-It was a bit like tuning in a Swedish radio station on our radio at midnight on New Year’s Eve and listening to the great actor Anders de Wahl read with a thundering voice (a recording actually at that time, and he died a few years later, yet another generation back) Nyårsklockan – Ring, klocka, ring… and after de Wahl‘s reading of this poem by Alfred Tennyson 6, you hear the church bells of innumerable Swedish churches from all over the country.
-I wasn’t extraordinarily sentimental about my homeland even at the time, but it was a strange and also fun experience getting a whiff of Sweden on this special night far away from home.
+It was a bit like tuning in a Swedish radio station on our radio at midnight on New Year’s Eve in 1952 and listening to the great actor Anders de Wahl read with a thundering voice (a recording actually at that time, and de Wlah died a few years later) Nyårsklockan – Ring, klocka, ring… And after de Wahl‘s reading of this poem by Alfred Tennyson 3, you hear the church bells of innumerable Swedish churches from all over the country.
+I was not extraordinarily sentimental about my homeland even at the time, but it was a strange and also fun experience getting a whiff of Sweden on this special night far away from home.

 - Brenda Murphy: O’Neill: ‘Long Day’s Journey Into Night’.
 Brenda Murphy, a Northern Ireland playwright, seems to be the only anglophone source for any mention of Karl Ragnar Gierow’s tremendous accomplishment in the adaptation of this unwieldy tragedy of 8 hours into a heartrending 4-hour play.
 In fact, on further search I find an article in the New York Times from February 19, 1956 which credits Karl Ragnar Gierow with being the producer of the play, but without any details about the enormous task Gierow had taken upon himself of rendering this masterpiece playable, which he had managed so very successfully. ↩